European public holidays 2025: what to expect and when to plan ahead

 • 11 November – Independence Day

 Delays at border crossings are likely.
-If your vehicle passes through Germany or the Czech Republic before or after these dates, expect higher congestion.
+If your vehicle passes through Germany or the Czech Republic before or after these dates, expect increased traffic.

 Romania